cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 ### 7.2 Leadership principles

-I really do suggest going and having a read on Amazon's LPs.
-They are good tenets on which you can build your work ethics.
+I really do suggest going and having a read on **Amazon's LPs**.
+They are good **tenets** on which you can build your work ethics.
 LPs are actually applicable industry-wide and it is good to have stories matching Amazon's LPs even if you're interviewing somewhere else.

 The 16 current leadership principles are in no particular order: